Robbynjazzy512/opencode-local-provider/README.md

 The target ID can be any valid provider ID string.
 It is used as the prefix for discovered model IDs.

-You can repeat this flow to add more targets.
+You can repeat this flow to add more targets. (target IDs should be unique)

 ## Resulting Config